-By air: there are direct flights into Sydney from Toronto, Halifax and Montreal.
-By car: the Trans-Canada Highway 104 leads to Cape Breton Island.
-By water: there are two ferries from Newfoundland, cruiselines dock at various ports on the island, or boaters may chart their own course.
-If you fly into Sydney, car rentals are plentiful.
-You can also hire a taxi, take a shuttle or a bus tour.
+with direct flights from Toronto and By air: there are direct flights into Sydney from Toronto, Halifax and Montreal.
+Montreal and numerous connections via By car: the Trans-Canada Highway 104 the Halifax Stanfield International Airport. leads to Cape Breton Island.
+By water: In addition, Celtic Air Services, a full there are two ferries from Newfoundland, service Fixed-Based Operator at the Alan J cruiselines dock at various ports on the MacEachen Airport, provides another fly-in option when visiting Cape Breton by air. island, or boaters may chart their own course.
+If you fly into Sydney, car rentals Bonus: Nova Scotia is located two hours are plentiful.
+You can also hire a taxi, take closer to Europe than any other North a shuttle or a bus tour.
+American destination, and Halifax is closer to Boston and New York than any Cape Breton has a full-service airport-the other Canadian city via air.

-Cape Breton has a full-service airport-the JA Douglas McCurdy Sydney Airport-
+JA Douglas McCurdy Sydney Airport-